Wishing9696/H5Demos/README.md

 # sdemo

-## videodemo
+## videodemo.vue
     Implementing Video Function of HTML5

-## dropdemo
+## dropdemo.vue
     Implementing Drop Function of HTML5
 #### *Attention!
     See the comments in the code

-## canvasdemo
+## canvasdemo.vue
     Implementing Drop Function of HTML5
 #### *Attention!
     Chrome needs the document to be loaded before it can get the canvas object

-## svgdemo
+## svgdemo.vue
     see assets/svgdemo/a.svg in vscode.

+## localstoragedemo.vue
+    see console